cooperbaker/skronk/README.md

   - Pi will power down
 - Reboot
   - Activity light will flash red/green repeatedly, then stay green
-- Install Skronk
+- Install Skronk Firmware
-## Skronk Installation Instructions
+## Skronk Firmware Install Instructions
 - SSH into the pi\
   $ ```ssh pi@your_hostname```
 - Enter the following command\